 At Benson & Bingham, we take particular pride in providing our clients with unmatched client service and attention.
 For us, personal injury law is truly personal.
 In every aspect of our practice, we strive to always prioritize our clients’ needs.
 We take a one-on-one approach to every interaction with our clients, from meetings to phone calls.
 Every client gets our undivided attention and focus.
 We listen to what our clients have to say, answer their questions without using confusing technical language, and develop case strategies that fit what our clients tell us about their short, medium, and long-term needs.

-We credit that approach not only for the great success in terms of the amount of money we have recovered for clients, but also—and more importantly—for the positive feedback we’ve gotten from our clients about their appreciation for our warmth, class, and going above and beyond to show that we care and have their backs.
+We credit that approach not only for the great success in terms financial gain recovered for clients, but also—and more importantly—for the positive feedback we’ve gotten from our clients about their appreciation for our warmth, class, and going above and beyond to show that we care and have their backs.
 We love our job because it gives us the opportunity to make a real impact for people who have had their lives turned upside down by an injury or tragic loss through no fault of their own.